 'Firewall Rules' – which can be used and is configured in two parts, explained below.

 To get started, we'll first add an 'Allow' rule for each of Intruder's scanning ranges.
-Click 'Create a Firewall Rule', and give it a recognisable name:

-Use the 'IP Address' field, and the 'is in' Operator to add all of Intruder's scanning ranges and IPs.
+4. In the 'Value' field, add all of Intruder's scanning ranges and IPs.
 For an up-to-date list of IP ranges, please refer to this article.

 This will allow Intruder's scanners to circumvent some of Cloudflare's standard web application firewall protections.

-Click on 'Create a Firewall Rule' and create another rule, using the following as a template – make sure you rearrange the order of the IP ranges, so Cloudflare doesn't complain of duplication.
+In the 'Value' field, add all of Intruder's scanning ranges and IPs, but make sure you rearrange the order of the IP ranges, so Cloudflare doesn't complain of duplication.